 - A transfer student from a Nigerian University is required to possess a JAMB score that is not less than the minimum score of PAU students admitted into his/her intended department in his/her admission year or the minimum JAMB score as approved in the year of admission into the university.

-- A transfer student should possess the minimum Pan-Atlantic and inter departmental entry requirement and should have obtained these prior to entry into the university from where transfer is being sought.
+- A transfer student should possess the minimum Pan-Atlantic and inter-departmental entry requirements and should have obtained these before entry into the university from where a transfer is being sought.

-- A transfer student should have made a minimum cumulative grade point average (CGPA) of 2.50 on a 5.00 point scale to qualify to be considered for admission into 200 level.
-Students with CGPA not lower than 1.50 may be considered for admission into 100 level.
+- A transfer student should have a minimum cumulative grade point average (CGPA) of 3.50 on a 5.00-point scale to qualify to be considered for admission into 200 level.

-- The application should be accompanied by student’s transcript, which will be verified.
+- The application should be accompanied by the student’s transcript, which will be verified.

 - If at any stage irregularity is discovered in the papers presented by the students, such students shall be withdrawn from the University.